Top 10 Gospel Songs of 2021: Faith and Inspiration in Challenging Times

 5. “My Jesus” – Anne Wilson

-Anne Wilson’s breakout hit “My Jesus” took the Christian music world by storm in 2021, claiming the #2 position on the Christian Top 40 year-end chart.
+Anne Wilson’s breakout hit “My Jesus” took the christian music world by storm in 2021, claiming the #2 position on the Christian Top 40 year-end chart.
 This deeply personal testimony resonated with listeners through its authentic portrayal of faith and Wilson’s distinctive vocal delivery.
 The song’s crossover appeal helped introduce many new listeners to contemporary gospel music.

 6. “Good God Almighty” – Crowder

 Coming in at #3 on the Christian Top 40 chart, Crowder’s “Good God Almighty” combined folk-inspired instrumentation with gospel themes to create an infectious celebration of God’s power and goodness.
-The song’s foot-stomping rhythm and call-and-response structure made it instantly recognizable and widely embraced across various Christian music formats.
+The song’s foot-stomping rhythm and call-and-response structure made it instantly recognizable and widely embraced across various christian music formats.

 7. “Hold On To Me” – Lauren Daigle